daraghbyrne/iotworkshop2019/step1/README.md

 ## Starting a Sketch

-Our sketches for a Photon will always start the same way.
+Our sketches for a Argon will always start the same way.

 Every sketch needs two functions or blocks of code to exist.
 The first is `setup()` and the other is `loop()`.
 Setup is called once every time the program is run.
 This happens when the program is first put on the microcontroller, every time it is powered on and every time the reset button is pressed.